Tracking for React Native SDK

 👍

-Optionally, you can provide a custom timestamp if the event happened at a different time.
-By default the current time will be used.
+Optionally, provide a custom timestamp if the event happened at a different time.
+The current time is used by default.

 Customers